 Best Essential Oils to Use in Natural Disinfectant Recipes

 In the recipes that call for essential oils, I recommend the following due to their natural antibacterial, antibiotic, and antimicrobial properties.
 Some smell deliciously fragrant, but others, like tea tree oil, do not.

 Don’t worry, like the vinegar stink, the tea tree oil smell elevates in mere minutes after it dries and due to its incredible natural antibiotic properties, it is the best essential oil to use when combating a house filled with runny noses.

 - Tea Tree Oil

-If you do not typically keep a bottle of Vodka in your liquor cabinet, or do not stockpile liquor on your homestead, simply substitute rubbing alcohol in recipes that call for the clear and odorless booze.
+If you do not typically keep a bottle of Vodka in your liquor cabinet, or do not stockpile liquor on your homestead, simply substitute rubbing alcohol in recipes that call for it.
 Vodka is a better disinfectant than rubbing alcohol, so you might consider buying a bottle just for cleaning purposes.

 DIY Natural Disinfectant Recipe #1

 - 30 drops essential oil preferably at least 5 drops of tea tree oil